basementstudio/ogl-starter/README.md

 })
 ```

+### Debug mode
+If you visit the site with the `?debug` param, the debug mode will be active, this will add some utils to the site:

+- Leva panel: Inside the leva pannel, you will see shortcuts to toggle helpers, grid, device data and more.
+- Use `command+i` to toggle element outlines.

 | To achieve this, we implemented a custom canvas inside of `src/app/gl/basement-canvas.tsx`, it is based on the original canvas from `react-ogl`.

 ---